rioastamal/spot-dev-machine/README.md

 ### How do I terminate all the resources?

 To prevent accidental removal of the Amazon EFS resources by default running `terraform destroy` will be denied.
-If you really want to terminate all the resources including the EFS you need to modify `main.tf` and deletset the lifecycle policy to `prevent_destroy = false`.
+If you really want to terminate all the resources including the EFS you need to modify `main.tf` and set the lifecycle policy to `prevent_destroy = false`.

 ```tf
 lifecycle {